GIScience/sketch-map-tool/docs/configuration.md

 To get an ArcGIS/ESRI API key sign-up for [ArcGIS Location Platform](https://location.arcgis.com/sign-up/) and follow [this tutorial](https://developers.arcgis.com/documentation/security-and-authentication/api-key-authentication/tutorials/create-an-api-key/).

+Notes:
+1. During registration enter your username into the "Your portal URL" and "Your portal display name" fields (not `heigit`).
-> Note: Keep the referrer field empty.
+2. During API key generation keep the referrer field empty.

 ### neptune.ai